kuzminrobin/fcl/CallLogging.md

 * Automatic thread indent, global warehouse of thread indents.
 The thread-local infras get the thread indent and check back in upon thread-local destruction.
 Then that thread indent is reused later, given again to a new thread.
 The same with color in the HTML decorator adapter.
 * ---
+* Document that sequential loops can be logged as a single loop (if the iterations are equal).
 * Reader practice: Come up with the ideas of what's not covered in FCL (but is achievable).
 * Enabling or disabling logging upon infra creation (log `main()` or not, log thread func or not).
 * `#[loggable(<MyStruct as MyPureTrait>::pure_method)]` is the same as